-In the summer of 2015, a faculty study group convened to update and relaunch the RWC with the goal to have faculty integrate its use into their assignments, thereby increasing student use and, by extension, student success.
+In the summer of 2015, a faculty study group convened to update and relaunch the RWC with the goal to have faculty integrate its use into their assignments, thereby increasing student use and by extension, student success.
 English and IDS faculty have developed a new series of orientations and workshops (II.B.1.26), and the number of students served during this pilot stage has increased.
-A full launch of the revamped RWC will occur in the 2016-2017 academic year.
+We anticipate a full launch of the the revamped RWC during the 2016-17 academic year.

-Santa Paula Tutoring Support: Students at Santa Paula also have access to Net Tutor online tutoring through the D2L or Canvas learning management system, and through a web link on the Tutoring website.
+Santa Paula Tutoring Support: Two part-time staff offer 32 hours of LRC and tutoring support in basic skills-level English, English for Multilinguals, and math courses.
+Students at Santa Paula also have access to Net Tutor online tutoring through the D2L or Canvas learning management system, and through a weblink on the Tutoring website.

-Online Learning Resources and Tutoring Support: The tutoring programs at Ventura College are participating in the pilot of the Online Education Initiative (OEI) for California Community Colleges, the recipient of a \$56.9 million five-year grant disbursed by the California Community College Chancellor's Office (CCCCO).
+Online Learning Resources, and Tutoring Support

+Online Education Initiative (OEI) Participation: The tutoring programs at Ventura College are participating in the pilot of the Online Education Initiative (OEI) for California Community colleges, the recipient of a \$56.9 million five-year grant disbursed by the

+California Community College Chancellor's Office (CCCCO).
 Ventura is a full-launch college in the grant, which includes online success and tutoring services.
-The pilot will continue through the fall of 2016 and will include tutoring resources through Net Tutor.
+The pilot will continue through the Fall of 2016 and will include tutoring resources through Net Tutor.

 Net Tutor: Ventura College has adopted Net Tutor to support online and after-hours tutoring needs.
-Net Tutor provides online, on-demand services to meet with live online tutors, submit questions, and review essays.
+NetTutor provides online, on-demand services to meet with live online tutors, submit questions, and review essays.
 Students are directed to Net Tutor through their course portal on D2L or Canvas and through a link on the Tutoring Center website.
 The OEI also offers Proctorio, an online proctoring website and course tool for online classes.

-Net Tutor offers synchronous and asynchronous tutoring as well as "Ask a Tutor" that provides answers to any questions that students might have.
-Tutoring through Net Tutor is available in Math and Statistics, Writing and English, Science (including Astronomy, Biology, Chemistry, Geology, and Physics), Business (including Accounting, Economics, and Finance), Foreign Languages (Spanish, French, Italian, and German), Nursing, Computer Science, Psychology, Sociology, Political Science, Criminology, Anthropology, History, and Philosophy.
-Tutors on Net Tutor have undergraduate degrees and are hired through a rigorous process that meets College Learning and Reading Association (CLRA) standards.
+Net Tutor offers synchronous and asynchronous tutoring as well as Ask a Tutor that provides answers to any questions that students might have.
+Tutoring through Net Tutor is available in: Math and Statistics; Writing and English; Science (including Astronomy, Biology, Chemistry, Geology, and Physics); Business (including Accounting, Economics, and Finance); Foreign Languages (Spanish, French, Italian, and German); Nursing; Computer Science; Psychology; Sociology; Political Science; Criminology; Anthropology; History and Philosophy.
+Tutors on Net Tutor have undergraduate degrees and are hired through a rigorous process that meet College Learning and Reading Association (CLRA) standards.